 Getting That Entry Fee

-The world and graphics in general, are also a little blurry, likely as a result of needing to get the game on the Switch.
-It’s far from unplayable, in fact, the levels and open-world itself look colorful creative, there’s one section that looks straight out of Mad Max, but you do wish it could look a little sharper.
+The general overworld graphics are also a little on the fuzzy side, likely as a result of needing to get the game on the Switch.
+It’s far from unplayable, in fact, several levels look incredibly colorful and creative, especially during boss battles and in one section of the city that looks straight out of Mad Max, but you do wish it could look a little sharper.

 I’m mixed about these.
 Getting rid of the levels seems like it would take away the fun of exploring new areas especially as they helped set the tone of the last few games.
 On the other hand levels in the old games could get repetitive with the same few enemies reappearing often so it could be a good thing that NMH3 cuts the fat and turns the grunt work into more short bursts of fun.
 I think I’d still proper levels since it means less busy work around the map but I can see the mindset as to why it’s like this.